Cloprostenol

 Cloprostenol is a synthetic analogue of prostaglandin F_{2α} (PGF_{2α}).
 It is a potent luteolytic agent; this means that, within hours of administration, it causes the corpus luteum to stop production of progesterone, and to reduce in size over several days.
 This effect is used in animals to induce estrus and to cause abortion.

+Cloprostenol is registered for veterinary use under the name Estrumate, manufactured by Merck.